 JOURNALISTIC CHAMELEON, nosy hack, deft inquisitor; I've been called all three (OK, just the first two).

-I've written on a diverse range of subjects - from entertainment to parenting, travel to psychology, real life to technology - for a diverse range of publications including The Guardian, The Observer, Daily Telegraph, Sunday Telegraph, The Times, Daily Mail, Daily Express, The Sun and Daily Mirror, not to mention countless other national consumer and customer magazines plus many websites.
+I've written on a diverse range of subjects - from entertainment to parenting, travel to psychology, real life to technology - for a diverse range of publications including The Guardian, The Observer, Daily Telegraph, Sunday Telegraph, The Times, Sunday Times, Daily Mail, Mail On Sunday, Daily Express, The Sun and Daily Mirror, not to mention countless other national consumer and customer magazines plus many websites.

 "I don't think there was ever a psychotic terrorist."
 TV legend DAVID JASON reveals the truth about his TV stalker and talks late parenthood, being Del Boy and why he's not finished yet.
 Love Sunday Magazine